-Un-covered is an initiative led by Revive to expose how payors have put their corporate wealth over the nation’s health—at the expense of patients and providers alike.
+Un-covered is an initiative to expose how payors have put their corporate wealth over the nation’s health—at the expense of patients and providers alike.
 No single instance of bad behavior by an individual payor is damning, but when these actions are viewed in aggregate and repeated across nearly every major insurer, the impact is impossible to ignore.
 The trends we’ve uncovered come at an unconscionable cost to the entire healthcare system.
 It’s time to pull back the curtain on the insurance industry and expose payors for who they are.

 The Five Harmful Trends We’re Tracking

 We’ve identified five harmful health insurer behavior trends that are eroding our healthcare system from the inside out.
 Every single feature article and evidence update on the Un-covered website is directly tied to one—if not more—of these behaviors.
 Read more about them below, and keep an eye out for the five topic tags as you scan the the site’s content.

 Payors create administrative burdens and restrictive policies that prevent patients from accessing care and block providers from delivering it.

 In an era where controlling costs in healthcare is paramount, every stakeholder in the system is looking for creative solutions.
 But the techniques employed by payors go too far.
 Consumers who have insurance through their employers often struggle to use it—whether it’s because of rising out of pocket costs, restrictive prior authorizations, or limited provider networks.
 Those who must apply for insurance on their own face an onerous and confusing application process where the end result is all too often weak benefits that don’t quite cover the services the applicant or their family needs.
 Providers face similar obstacles, ranging from denials to down-coding algorithms to the threat of retrospective review.

 Payors haven’t offered any substantive support for providers, and only minimal support for patients, throughout the COVID-19 pandemic.